 If you’re an engaging speaker, try your hand at videos.
 You can create separate videos or vlog (video blog) posts and monetize them.
 Once you’ve built a solid reputation, you may even get requests from sponsors.
 Create video traveling guides to add to your blog and funds.

-If you want a successful travel blog, commit yourself and go all out.
-It is possible to make money as a travel blogger.
+If you want a successful travel site, commit yourself and go all out.
+Take it as a full-time job and don’t forget to do social media promotion (facebook Instagram, etc).
+It is possible to make money as a travel writer.
 And you’ll find some sweet perks along the way.
 To grow your brand and blog, use every resource.
 Invest in yourself to build your business for the future.
 When you love to write and travel, the hardest part is deciding where to go.